Espresso-Aficionados/website/guides/profiling.md

 There are now a number of machines and mods that allow on the fly control for the end user.
 These adjustable profilers have one primary benefit worth considering; they decouple the relationship between grind size and flow rate to a certain degree.
 This allows us to make espresso beverages with really finely or coarsely ground coffees.
 The effective result is that we can boost extraction, clarity, or strength along with some other taste parameters.

 ### Flow Control
 Most control interfaces are really controlling flow.
 I find it easier to think about espresso dialing through flow rates and not pressure levels, but that's because my primary machine has a needle valve that pretty directly controls the free flow rate of water.
-The actual flow rate during extraction is a function of the puck resistance and the input flow rate; if there is more flow than the puck can allow through at ambient pressure, pressure builds up.
-This slows the flow down below the debit rate but I describe valve positions by debit to make life easier.
+The actual flow rate during extraction is a function of the pressure at the puck and the input flow rate; if there is more flow than the puck can allow through at ambient pressure, pressure builds up.
+As an example, you can deal with a choked shot (one that isn't flowing at the desired output rate) by reducing flow, which subsequently reduces pressure and allows the puck to relax.
+After the shot starts flowing again the puck dyanmics have changed and more flow can be added without the shot choking again.

 ### Pressure Control
 Some machines either directly or indirectly control pressure instead of flow.
 A good example is the La Marzocco GS3 MP which uses a conical valve to shunt excess flow once the desired pressure is reached.
 Translating flow profiles into pressure profiles is possible using either charts from a decent or watching extractions that show a pressure gauge on something like a bianca.